aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getNumber() {#getNumber--}

+<b>@deprecated.</b> Please use the 'number' property instead.
 Represents the built-in display format of numbers and dates.

 ```javascript
 getNumber() : number;